First things first

 There is one exception to that rule, however; one we've commented on several times already but will again, because it would reconfigure the status quo.
 We refer to the bill which recently passed the House of Representatives and is now over on the Senate side that would slash the number of school districts in the state from roughly 270 to possibly 45 or so over a six-year period.

 Many lawmakers, to say nothing of state residents, are unimpressed with that idea, fearing it will undermine communities when their local schools are governed not by a locally elected school board, but from a more remote regional board.
 Consolidating school districts, and eliminating a few supervisory union jobs, won't save much money, or address the real underlying problem confronting education in Vermont - its cost, and its impact on property tax rates.
+The base property tax rate rose 5 cents last year, will go up at least 4 cents this year, possibly more, and could well rise by comparable numbers next year.
+Everyone can probably agree those kinds of jumps are unsustainable, to put it mildly.

 We agree with the critic's of the proposed legislation that if enacted before the legislature adjourns - and that's a long shot, given that the state Senate will have only a week to deliberate on a complex bill fraught with political liabilities - it won't save much money or address the fundamental financing questions.
 But it's a start, and we'll hope the Senate, against all likelihood, will find a way to fast track the bill through for an affirming vote.